Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Right to restriction of processing: You have the right to request Cobalt to restrict processing of your personal data.
 For example, you may request this if you are contesting the accuracy of personal data held about you.

-Right to data portability: You have the right to request Cobalt to provide you with the personal data about you which you have provided to us in a structured, commonly used and machine- readable format.
+Right to data portability: You have the right to request Cobalt to provide you with the personal data about you which you have provided to Cobalt in a structured, commonly used and machine- readable format.
 You also have the right to request Cobalt to transmit the data to another controller.

 Right to object to direct marketing: Where your personal data are processed for direct marketing purposes, you have the right to object at any time to processing of your personal data for marketing.